apichef/sarala-laravel/docs/guide/transformer.md

 Sometimes you may need to add meta data to the resource object.
 You can override `meta` method on the transformer to do that.

-The `links` method will receive a model instance as the first parameter and the authenticated User as the second parameter.
+The `meta` method will receive a model instance as the first parameter and the authenticated User as the second parameter.
 It should return an array.

 ```php
 use Sarala\Http\Requests\ApiRequestAbstract;